wdbo/webdocbook/docs/Troubleshooting.md

 ### How-to: make a custom configuration

-The configuration of *WebDocBook* is stored by default in the `src/config/docbook.ini` file that is initially a symbolic link to `src/config/dist/docbook.dist.ini`.
+The configuration of *WebDocBook* is stored by default in the `src/config/webdocbook.ini` file that is initially a symbolic link to `src/WebSocBook/Resources/config/dist/webdocbook.dist.ini`.
 If you want to manually build a custom configuration file, you can replace the symbolic link by a hard copy of the distributed configuration file and edit it:

-    $ cd src/config/
-    $ unlink docbook.ini
+    $ unlink user/config/webdocbook.ini
-    $ cp dist/docbook.dist.ini ./docbook.ini
+    $ cp src/WebDocBook/Resources/config/webdocbook.dist.ini user/config/webdocbook.ini
-    $ vi docbook.ini
+    $ vi webdocbook.ini

 ### Error: nothing seems to work but I got no error message